Contributor: Blue Ridge Mountain Recovery Center clinical team member Heather Wilk, MA, NCC.

 It’s easy to miss a session or group or two, however, nothing can be lost when continuing to receive support that can help you stay on track towards living the life you deserve.

-Addressing These Feelings Is Necessary
+Addressing The Holiday Blues Is Necessary

 Failing to address the issues and feelings associated with the holiday blues or clinical depression could render a number of consequences.
 Substance abuse, conflict with loved ones, and a decline in a person’s overall physical health are common side effects of untreated depression.